 Any questions about worldbuilding?
 Just ask in the comments, and I’ll answer as soon as I can!

 Rebekah lives in Tulsa, Oklahoma with her husband, a dog, two formerly feral cats, a flock of chickens, and an extensive tea collection.
 She is often found battling the elements in an effort to create a productive, permaculture urban homestead on a shoestring budget.

 NaNoWriMo is coming up in November, so this September, we want to help you prep for the months ahead and develop your novel idea with our annual month-long #InstaWrimo challenge.
 We designed a month of photo prompts (both concrete and abstract) to get you thinking about characters, setting, and story.
 All you need to join in is an Instagram account!

 Participating in our Instagram Challenge will also give you a sneak peek into this year’s theme!
 Can you guess what it is from the prompts?
 We’re officially launching our NaNo Prep activities (and our brand-new website!) the week of September 10, so you can find out more then!
 To join the Challenge, follow these steps:

 Use the 30 photo prompts listed in the graphic above to start thinking about your novel.
 We’ll post the full challenge prompt on Instagram, but it will also be available in this post if you need to refer back to it.

-These prompts are just suggestions—you don’t have to be literal, though if you want to take these prompts very literally, that can result in some fun pictures, too.
+These prompts are just suggestions—you can interpret them as literally or as whimsically as you like.
 You can post a photo for each of the prompts, or choose just a few.
 You can post one every day, or all at once.
 There aren’t any strict rules—the most important part is having fun!